John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_care_package.md

 ***Very Important***

-Use `MM` for month as a number, if you use small `mm`, it will not work.
+Use `M` for month as a number, if you use small `mm`, it will not work.

 To convert a DateTime to a string in the proper format: